Some ingredients gain popularity for treating certain skin issues because they often work. But they may not be for everyone.

 Signs it’s not working: Your acne isn’t going away and your skin is damaged.

-What to try instead: Fortunately, there are many ingredients for acne.
+What to try instead: Fortunately, there are many ingredients that work for acne.
 Face acids, retinol, zinc, sulfur, and tea tree oil are positive alternatives.
 You may even want to try at-home blue light therapy.
 However, if your acne is chronic and cystic, Jaliman recommends seeing a dermatologist.
 They can prescribe a stronger treatment, such as a prescription topical or antibiotic, to get your acne under control.

 What it treats: wrinkles, sun damage, redness, acne, and overall skin health